 Venue and Host City

 The SPERA Conference 2018 will be held at the University of Western Australia in Perth, Western Australia.
-The Conference will take place within the Physics building at the University and will provide excellent facilities for the four day conference.
+The Conference will take place within the Indian Ocean Marine Research Centre at the University and will provide excellent facilities for the four day conference.
 Additionally, the University of Western Australia neighbours Matilda Bay and is walking distance from Bayside Kitchen and Matilda Bay Restaurant, the two social function locations.

 Embrace the best of both worlds in Perth, where soft-sand beaches and scenic parks meet a thriving metropolis of small bars, creative restaurants and curated street art.
 Nature and urban life exist in harmony in Perth, on Australia's west coast.
 Here, where the locals soak up more sunny days than in any other Australian capital city, you can visit nearby Rottnest Island, walk in leafy Kings Park and tour Swan Valley vineyards.
 For local culture, wander the nearby city of Fremantle's winding portside streets and Perth city centre's museum and gallery precinct.